johannschopplich/apiful/docs/reference/openapi-type-helpers.md

 //   ^? { id?: number; username?: string; firstName?: string; lastName?: string; email?: string; password?: string; phone?: string; userStatus?: number }
 ```

-This is particularly useful when you need to work with schema models independently of specific endpoints, such as for creating reusable components or utility functions.
+This is particularly useful when you need to work with schema models independently of specific endpoints, such as for creating reusable components, utility functions, or when the same model is used across multiple API operations.